 - Extract Type – As you shop for CBD, you’re going to come across 3 different extract types.
 It’s important to understand these as they’ll allow you to know what kind of cannabinoid and terpene blend is in the capsule.
 Extract types include:

-- Full Spectrum – Makes use of all of hemp’s cannabinoids.
+- Full Spectrum – Makes use of all of organic hemp’s cannabinoids.
+Can also produce the entourage effect.

 - Broad Spectrum – Makes use of all of hemp’s cannabinoids except for tetrahydrocannabinol (THC).